UA-141369524-4

 I never say never, but if you live near a city especially, gardening isn’t usually the main source for full-on meals.
 But many of us cook regularly as we want to learn how to make new dishes and develop cooking skills confidence.

 So that’s my first tip for anyone: to try and cook more often even if you don’t think you can boil an egg or make a box of pasta.
 We all start somewhere!
-When you make/cook your food, you start to think about your foods more than when you’re just eating, heating, or ordering food in.
-And that brings more awareness to eating healthy foods if that’s a goal you have.

-And in that case, making everyday recipes that have sticks of butter or shortening just won’t cut it.
 At first, you can be feeling at odds following recipes that have a mix of healthy and not-so-healthy ingredients.
 That’s part of the journey.

-I always start with the ingredients.
 If I don’t like what’s in it, then I just skip the recipe or food.
 But when you’re starting out, following a recipe is easier and can be more fruitful… just in case you needed some cooking encouragement to keep trying.

-Our EVOO society has also made it easier.
+Our olive oil EVOO society has also made it easier.
 That’s what I call it because EVOO (thank you to the Mediterranean diet) is often used in restaurants over butter, that used to be the standard.

-A healthy monounsaturated fat like EVOO (as in EVeryday olive oil + extra virgin) used with a light hand drizzle is going to be a good substitute for your body health.
 Just add a few drops and then spread it around the pan with a baton flick of the ninja cooking wrist 😊.
 Just sayin’ too much of a good thing is too much.

 But a little bit benefits your cooking too.
 Besides food flavor and a glisten, this keeps your food and pans from cooking heat burns.